MrHedmad/kerblam/README.md

 - :gift: `kerblam package` packages your pipelines and exports a container image for execution later plus a tarball with all the data a reproducer needs to run the analysis again.
-- :recycle: `kerblam replay` replays packaged pipelines fro the tarball made by `kerblam package`.
+- :recycle: `kerblam replay` replays packaged pipelines from the tarball made by `kerblam package`.
   It automatically tries to fetch the same container that was made when the tarball was packaged.